Hate speech laws by country: Sweden

 Sweden prohibits hate speech, and defines it as publicly making statements that threaten or express disrespect for an ethnic group or similar group regarding their race, skin colour, national or ethnic origin, faith, or sexual orientation.
 The law does not prohibit a pertinent and responsible debate (en saklig och vederhäftig diskussion), nor statements made in a completely private sphere.
 There are constitutional restrictions pertaining to which acts are criminalized, as well as limits set by the European Convention on Human Rights.
 The crime is called hets mot folkgrupp in Swedish, which directly translates to Incitement (of hatred/violence) towards population group.
+Since 2024 the crime also covers genocide denial and denial of some other international crimes.

-The sexual orientation provision, added in 2002, was used to convict Pentecostalist pastor Åke Green of hate speech based on a 2003 sermon.
+The sexual orientation provision, added in 2002, was used to convict Pentecostal pastor Åke Green of hate speech based on a 2003 sermon.
 His conviction was later overturned.

 Switzerland

 In Switzerland public discrimination or invoking to rancor against persons or a group of people because of their race or ethnicity is penalized with a term of imprisonment of up to three years or a fine.
 In 1934, the authorities of the Basel-Stadt canton criminalized anti-Jewish hate speech, e.g. the accusation of ritual murders, mostly in reaction against a pro-Nazi antisemitic group and newspaper, the Volksbund.

+In Geneva, a new constitution article banning the use of hate symbols, emblems, and other hateful images was passed in June 2024 in reaction to their use by populist movements.

+Taiwan

+According to Taipei Times, "Taiwan does not have laws regulating hate speech like those in Canada and other countries".
+Taiwan law criminalizes defamation against a specific person, but has no law against offensive speech directed against groups of people.